iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Nonempty Subdifferential Implies Convexity.md

 **Remarks**
 Take note that, convexity doesn't imply that subgradient exists through the whole domain of the function.
-The converse part of the statement is exremely interesting and it will discussed in details in many convex analysis textbooks.
+The converse part of the statement is extremely interesting and it will discussed in details in many convex analysis textbooks.

+Take note, this is not about the generalized subgradient for functions as the second definition, this is about the subgradient that is a convex closure of epigraph.

 ---